 Local knitters have adorned him with topical creations and he featured on the Olympic Cycling Road Races poster, and in the UK Roundabout Appreciation Society’s 2012 calendar.

-The Dorking Cockerel has also won a prestigious blacksmithing award – the Tonypandy Cup.
+The Dorking Cockerel has also won a prestigious blacksmithing award in 2008 – the Tonypandy Cup.